 The clinical placement is undertaken at SHFPACT and comprises:

-- Observation of experienced sexual and reproductive health nurses performing well women’s screening consultations and Pap tests;
+- Observation of experienced sexual and reproductive health nurses performing well women’s screening consultations and Cervical Screening Tests.

-- Performing a minimum of 15 Pap test to a competent standard;
+- Performing a minimum of 10 Cervical Screening Tests to a competent standard

 It is anticipated participants will complete their clinical placements within six months of commencement of the theory component of the course.